 Platform: BBC Micro

-Generally if we talk of unreleased games and Ultimate, instantly we think back to the infamous “Mire Mare” game which has haunted game lovers for many years.
-Instead of finding the Holy Grail of games, we have done with the discoveries of Solar Jetman and Lunar Jetman on the C64.
+Generally if we talk of unreleased games and Ultimate, instantly we think back to the infamous “Mire Mare” which has haunted us for many years.
+Instead we have had to make do with discoveries such as Solar Jetman and Lunar Jetman on the C64.

-Older generations of gamer may not have played this very old Ultimate game, so here is a brief explanation of those not in the know:
+Older generations of gamer may not have played this game, so here is a brief explanation of those not in the know:

-Cookies existence on the BBC Micro was to be something of a shock to many people, especially Stairway To Hell (http://www.stairwaytohell.com), who were recovering lost BBC Micro titles through their website.
-Regular contributor to Stairway To Hell, Dick Greening caused shockwaves by contributing the previously unreleased (and complete!) disk image of Cookie.
-How??
+Cookie’s existence on the BBC Micro was to be something of a shock to many people, especially Stairway To Hell (http://www.stairwaytohell.com), who were recovering lost BBC Micro titles through their website.
+Regular contributor to Stairway To Hell, Dick Greening caused shock waves by contributing the previously unreleased (and complete!) disk image of Cookie in 2002.
+How?

-Remarkable was the fact that no official BBC Micro version was ever heard of until it surfacing like it did.
+Remarkable was the fact that no official BBC Micro version was ever heard of until it surfaced like it did.
 Even Rare’s own website stated Cookie was only ever released for the Spectrum.
-Was this therefore a conversion not for our eyes?
-With Mire Mare being a quiet subject with Rare, we may well have not meant to have known about the game.

-It is strange that a complete game like this was left unreleased, when other BBC Ultimate titles did get a release.
-Possibly Cookie was a late comer, and arrived at a time when Ultimate felt they were not getting much profit from the machine.
-It still remains a mystery, but crucially the game is finally here and can be enjoyed as originally intended.
+It is strange that a complete game like this was left unreleased when other BBC Ultimate titles did see release.
+Possibly Cookie was a bit too late, and Ultimate felt it wouldn’t sell.
+It still remains a mystery and hopefully Paul Proctor will shed some light, but crucially the game is finally here and can be enjoyed as originally intended.

 A fantastic finding! – Go and grab it from http://www.stairwaytohell.com or download from here: